 Follow a Healthy Diet

 However, vegans have a different approach to this.
-Adding a daily serve of iron-rich legumes can help provide your best results.
-Equally, you will need to go for wholegrain bread as well as the cereals while eating iron-rich vegetables such as spinach together with a lot of vitamin C.
+Adding a daily serving of iron-rich legumes can help provide your best results.
+Equally, you will need to go for wholegrain bread as well as cereals while eating iron-rich vegetables such as spinach together with a lot of vitamin C.

 Nowadays, people are taking a lot of antibiotics to treat different bacterial and parasitic infections.
 However, we understand that taking too much of these medications can affect gut health, which in turn interferes with the overall immune function.
 The stress of modern life is lifestyle diseases influenced by diets high in processed foods and regular use of antibiotics, which has left many people with guts that function far from normality.

 On the other hand, Prebiotics pass through the digestive system undigested and nourish good bacteria in the gut.
 Even better, eating fiber-rich foods can be a great deal.
-According to various studies, fiber act as prebiotics.
-They include leeks, onions, asparagus, Jerusalem artichokes, beans, chickpeas, lentils along with fiber supplements.
+According to various studies, fiber act as a prebiotic.
+They include leeks, onions, asparagus, Jerusalem artichokes, beans, chickpeas, and lentils along with fiber supplements.